Neutrino mass and kinetic gravity braiding degeneracies

 \begin{section}{MG and neutrino mass degeneracies} The effects of massive neutrinos on the CMB temperature power spectrum are four \cite{ParticleDataGroup:2020ssz}: i) A change in the nonrelativistic energy density induces changes between scales on the last scattering surface and angles on the sky that affect the angular diameter distance to last scattering.
 And, on the other hand, it changes the late ISW effect, that depends on the redshift at matter-to-DE equality; ii) variation of the metric fluctuations when they become nonrelativistic; iii) large neutrino masses tend to affect less the CMB photons due to LSS weak lensing; iv) neutrinos that become nonrelativistic earlier, due to smaller momenta, are imprinted in high-$\ell$ multipoles.
 The first and the third effects are more important to put bounds on the masses.
 On the other hand, MG changes the metric potentials involved in the evolution of the perturbations at large scales and therefore changes the late ISW effect and the clustering properties of matter that induces differences in the lensing properties.

 Here we show results for $n$KGB models, using hi\_class \cite{Zumalacarregui:2016pph} to compute the spectrum for different $n$ powers, see eqs. (\ref{K}) and (\ref{G}), where we assumed three species of neutrino with degenerate mass, leaving all other parameters fixed; for comparison we assume a Planck base-$\Lambda$CDM model with $M_\nu \equiv \Sigma m_{\nu} = 0.06$eV.
 In figure \ref{fig:cmb_tt} one observes a larger neutrino mass lowers low multipoles, but braiding gravity enhances them; a similar behavior is observed for the $n=1$ model in \cite{Renk:2017rzu}.
 Due to the point ii) above, a dip is observed at around $\ell \sim 40-200$ (for the $\Lambda$CDM version see \cite{ParticleDataGroup:2020ssz}), that here has two counter effects: whereas massive neutrinos slightly change potentials wells when they become nonrelativistic, the gravity effect works in the other direction at these scales; this latter effect is more prominent for smaller $n$.
 The oscillatory pattern for $\ell > 200$, known in massive neutrino $\Lambda$CDM cosmologies, see point iii) above, is also present here, the more pronounced for smaller $n$.
-One observes that the $n=3$ curve is closer to $\Lambda$CDM than the $n=1$ curve, since $n$KGB tends to GR as $n$ grows.
+One observes that the $n=3$ curve is closer to $\Lambda$CDM than the $n=1$ curve, since the time variation of gravitational potentials in $n$KGB are larger for smaller $n$ \cite{Kimura:2010di,Kimura:2011td}, and tends to GR for $n \rightarrow \infty$.
+Particularly this effect is seen for modes $\ell < 30$, the ISW region.
 In other MG theories the effect induced by the gravity model could be different to the presented in this work, for example, in ref. \cite{Hojjati:2011ix} results are shown for the HS model and the deviations of the CMB TT angular power spectrum looks different from figure \ref{fig:cmb_tt}, but the effect caused by the sum of neutrino mass is the same.

 We now look for effects on large scale structure observables.
 Different combinations of cosmological parameters can cause similar outcomes in an observable, and this may prevent us to distinguish which parameter is responsible for the observed effects.
 In the case of massive neutrinos, it is well known that they produce a decrease in dark matter perturbations which in turn is manifested in the matter PS that presents a reduction \cite{Lesgourgues:2006nd} at wavenumbers ($k$) between $0.01$ and $1$ $h$ Mpc$^{-1}$ depending on their masses.
 On the other hand, modifications of gravity can also alter the PS, since the fifth force involved increases the gravitational potential, and the PS grows.